- The Fiscal

 - What You

 The coronavirus (COVID-19) pandemic has led to a massive reduction of economic activity in the United States.
-Millions of Americans are out of work and are relying on the Supplemental Nutrition Assistance Program (SNAP), a key part of the social safety net that provides benefits to help those with low or reduced incomes buy food.
+Millions of Americans are out of work and are relying on the Supplemental Nutrition Assistance Program (SNAP, sometimes referred to as Food Stamps), a key part of the social safety net that provides benefits to help those with low or reduced incomes buy food.

-In August, the federal government spent $9.3 billion on SNAP — which is 76 percent higher than the amount spent in March (before the pandemic was widely recognized).
+Since April 2020, the federal government has spent an average of $9 billion per month on SNAP — 71 percent higher than the amount spent in March 2020 (before the pandemic was widely recognized).
 Federal spending on the program increased significantly following the outbreak of COVID-19; from March/April to June, outlays grew at an average of 26 percent per month — nearly double the largest monthly growth seen during the Great Recession.
 The only time when spending on the program has grown nearly as fast was around February 2019, when benefits for that month were advanced to prepare for a government shutdown.
-Outlays for SNAP in July and August have begun to decline, but remain high relative to historical values; such spending still exceeds the monthly pre-pandemic record in 2012 by about $2 billion.

 SNAP is an automatic stabilizer — participation in the program naturally increases when the economy slows.
 Such was the case during the Great Recession, when participation grew about 20 percent, reflecting large numbers of Americans without adequate access to food.1 Today, a similar situation exists because of the COVID-19 pandemic, as significant income loss has made more people eligible for benefits.
-Between March and April, the latest months for which data are available, participation grew nearly 16 percent.
+As of November 2020, the latest month for which data are available, participation was 11 percent higher than in March of that year.

 As noted above, in addition to the countercyclical nature of SNAP, the growth in spending also results from legislative changes to the program.
-The Families First Coronavirus Response Act (FFCRA), which was signed into law on March 18, included provisions that expanded SNAP benefits for new and existing recipients during the ongoing public health emergency.
-In particular, the FFCRA:
+The Families First Coronavirus Response Act (FFCRA), which was signed into law on March 18, 2020, included provisions that expanded SNAP benefits for new and existing recipients during the ongoing public health emergency.
+Those provisions have been continued and further expanded through the Consolidated Appropriations Act, 2021 and the American Rescue Plan, as well as through executive action by the Biden administration.
+Key changes to the program include:

 Image credit: Photo by Justin Sullivan/Getty Images